Using Bit Flags and EnumSets in Java

 format("Sally", Flag.ALL_OPTS); // ~*~ YLLAS. ~*~

-Above are a few examples of using the EnumSet in place of a typical bit flag system.
-As you can see, we are able to complete all the examples that were possible in the previous use-case, but this time it is more readable and we are less prone to error.
+Above are a few examples of using EnumSet in place of a typical bit flag system.
+As you can see, we are able to achieve all the examples that were possible in the previous use-case.
+This approach is more readable and less prone to error.